fieldtrip/website/tutorial/coherence.md

     data = ft_appenddata([], meg, emg);

 Note, that due to the artifact rejection, this procedure is very slow and we typically would want to perform this step only once.
-Therefore you can save the preprocessed dat
+Therefore you can save the preprocessed data:

     save data data

-The preprocessed data is available as a mat-file from the [FieldTrip ftp server (data.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/coherence/data.mat) and you can skip the preprocessing above by loading the data like this
+The preprocessed data is available as a mat-file from the [FieldTrip ftp server (data.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/coherence/data.mat) and you can skip the preprocessing above by loading the data like this:

     load data